Nexensis/cic-website/README.md

 # CIC Website
-An update to the [CIC website](http://www.ciconline.co.uk)

-Converted to use Node/Gulp as an asset pipeline.
+An update to the [CIC website](http://www.ciconline.co.uk), converted to use Node/Gulp as an asset pipeline.

-Multiple pages added
+'gulp' will start the pipeline including BrowserSync